 “Could you learn to coexist?”

 “We have.
 I think that’s why he’s following me.”
 She looked around the room to see if she could find him.
 Them.
 She couldn’t though.
-Dr. Stein’s Venus Flytrap was the only life in the room.
+Dr. Stein’s Venus Flytrap was the only other life in the room.
 It must have been too dry.

-One night, she sat on the sand.
+She saw herself on the sand.
 The moon wrapped itself in the clouds to stay warm, and the whole ocean was dark.
 Thick with blackness.
 But cutting though the moisture of the air was the outline of the man.
 He wasn’t illuminated.
 He was just carried with the breeze from the ocean.
 She thought he washed ashore.
-He must have fell in somewhere far away and the stars dragged him to her.
-When something was foreign to her, she blamed it on the tides.
+He must have waded in from somewhere far away and the stars dragged him to her.
+When something was foreign to her, she blamed it on the tide.
 His dark clothes had been stripped, and his skin wasn’t toned, it molded.
 To her, he was a revolution.
 To her parents.
 To Christopher.
 To her life.
 Her future.
 It’s like the moon wriggled out just to give them a spotlight.